shapesmusic/song-scraper/README.md

 **The Fader**

-- ✅ Songs You Need In Your Life https://www.thefader.com/tag/songs-you-need-in-your-life [2023-09-29 "Dead or Alive"]
+- ✅ Songs You Need In Your Life https://www.thefader.com/tag/songs-you-need-in-your-life [Nov 2023 Playlist - through "Oral"]

 **Stereogum**